QGasSP/ggia-frontend/README.md

 # GGIA
 > A browser-based, open-source European tool for the quantification of greenhouse gas emissions in planning.

-The initial weireframes for Frontend can be found [here](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1&title=GGIA.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1lvEclr5GNizXVlzGXiwtBMZ4mV6IZF8i%26export%3Ddownload) (this may or may not be updated upon the the design changes made in the future)
+The initial wireframes for Frontend can be found [here](https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1&title=GGIA.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1lvEclr5GNizXVlzGXiwtBMZ4mV6IZF8i%26export%3Ddownload) (this may or may not be updated upon the the design changes made in the future).

 ## Setup
-The initial environement setup guide can be found [here](https://github.com/QGasSP/ggia-frontend/wiki/GGIA-Frontend-Setup)
+The initial environment setup guide can be found [here](https://github.com/QGasSP/ggia-frontend/wiki/GGIA-Frontend-Setup)

 ## Docker